Multimodal Channel-Mixing: Channel and Spatial Masked AutoEncoder on Facial Action Unit Detection: Introduction

 Facial Action Coding System (FACS)~\cite{Ekman1997} is designed to detect subtle facial changes by describing facial muscle movement, while the combination of basic AUs (Action Units) characterizes human expressions.
 Automatic AUs detection has been studied for decades in human emotion analysis and human facial behavior analysis.
 AUs may occur individually or in combinations, hence AUs detection has been mainly treated as a multi-label classification problem, which is a challenge in computer vision.

+In recent years, deep learning networks have shown popularity and advancement in many fields, e.g., computer vision, natural language processing, and autonomous driving.
+Their successful application on large-scale datasets has also promoted a thriving research community on facial expression recognition and AU detection.
 By using 2D images, several methods achieve state-of-the-art performance in AU detection\cite{eac,jaa,niu_2019,dsin,srerl,sev,au_transformer}.
 However, these supervised approaches are very scarce for labeled data, and AU annotation is a highly labor-intensive and time-consuming process, thus researchers attempt to utilize unlabeled data through self-supervised learning\cite{LuTS20,tcae_2019}.
 Moreover, as some subtle facial muscle movements are not easily observed in the images, multimodal approaches are necessary for efficient AU detection.
-For instance, \textit{AU6} (cheek raiser) involves the deformation of \textit{Orbicularis oculi} and \textit{pars orbitalis} muscles, which shows subtle differences when observed in images, but appears distinct geometric variations on the 3D mesh.
-Similarly, human emotional variations can lead to changes in blood pressure, skin surface temperature, and heart rate, which are captured by physiology machines and thermal cameras.
+For instance, \textit{AU6} (cheek raiser) involves the deformation of \textit{Orbicularis oculi} and \textit{pars orbitalis} muscles, which shows subtle differences when observed in images but appears distinct geometric variations on the 3D mesh.
+Similarly, human emotional variations can lead to changes in blood pressure, skin surface temperature, and heart rate, which are captured by physiological machines and thermal cameras.